waydroid/docs/usage/waydroid-prop-options.md

 * **waydroid prop set persist.waydroid.suspend** true/false \(bool, default: false\) Let the Waydroid container sleep (after the display timeout) when no apps are active

 #### Modify app behaviour
-* **waydroid prop set persist.waydroid.fake_touch** A-z (string) Comma ',' separated list of package names for which mouse inputs should be interpreted as touch inputs instead.
-Supports wildcards with '\*'
+* **waydroid prop set persist.waydroid.fake_touch** (string) Comma ',' separated list of package names for which mouse inputs should be interpreted as touch inputs instead.
+Supports wildcards with `*`.
+For example, set this to `"com.rovio.*"` to match all games by Rovio
-* **waydroid prop set persist.waydroid.fake_wifi** A-z (string) Comma ',' separated list of package names for which the system will always appear as if connected to wifi.
-Supports wildcards with '\*'
+* **waydroid prop set persist.waydroid.fake_wifi** (string) Comma ',' separated list of package names for which the system will always appear as if connected to wifi.
+Supports wildcards with `*`.
+For example, set this to `"com.gameloft.*"` to match all games by Gameloft